impress-org/give-receipt-attachments/readme.txt

 I really appreciate that!
 [You can donate here](https://www.mattcromwell.com/products/give-receipt-attachments/).

-Please know that all donations generated through my website go to support my family and local nonprofits in San Diego.
+Please know that all donations generated through my website go to support the work I do with local nonprofits in San Diego.
 [Read more about that here](https://www.mattcromwell.com/help-me-help-others/).

 == Screenshots ==